didclab/CClient/getting-started.md

 A
 [`Source`](https://didclab.github.io/CClient/structOne__data__share_1_1Source.html)
-object indicates the what endpoint to transfer from and what resources to transfer.
+object indicates the endpoint to transfer from and what resources to transfer.
 This is done by providing the endpoint type and **Credential Identifier** information as well as the directory to transfer from and a list of the names of files to transfer.
 All transfered resources must be located in the same directory.
 ```